 Teeth that require root canal therapy don't always hurt.
 That said, signs you may need a root canal include:

 Only your dentist can determine if a root canal will be an appropriate treatment.
-If you experience any of these symptoms, contact your dentist.
+If you experience any of these symptoms, schedule an appointment with your dentist.